-The Company, through its wholly owned subsidiary Fund III, uses debenture leverage provided through the SBA to fund a portion of its investment portfolio.
-As of March 31, 2021 and December 31, 2020, the Company had \$71.0 million and \$91.0 million of SBA-guaranteed debentures outstanding, respectively.
-The Company has issued all SBA-guaranteed debentures that were permitted under each of the Legacy Funds' respective SBIC licenses (as applicable), and there are no unused SBA-guaranteed debenture commitments remaining.
-On March 1, 2019, Fund II repaid its outstanding SBA-guaranteed debentures are secured by a lien on all assets of Fund III and were secured by a lien on all assets of Fund III prior to March 1, 2019.
-As of March 31, 2021 and December 31, 2020, Fund III had total assets of \$174.2 million and \$186.0 million, respectively.
+The Company, through its wholly owned subsidiary Fund III, historically used debenture leverage provided through the SBA to fund a portion of its investment portfolio.
+As of December 31, 2020, the Company had \$91.0 million of SBA-guaranteed debentures outstanding.
+On June 10, 2021, Fund III repaid all of its remaining SBA-guaranteed debentures.
+As of December 31, 2020, Fund III had total assets of \$186.0 million collateralizing its SBA-guaranteed debentures.
 On June 10, 2014, the Company received an exemptive order from the SEC exempting the Company, Fund II, and Fund III from certain provisions of the 1940 Act (including an exemptive order granting relief from the asset coverage requirements for certain indebtedness issued by Fund II and Fund III as SBICs) and from certain reporting requirements mandated by the Securities Exchange Act of 1934, as amended, with respect to Fund II and Fund III.
-The Company intends to comply with the conditions of the order.